 A.: The standards used in the Certification Service include:

-- Security: Canada Health Infoway Electronic Health Record Infostructure (EHRi) Privacy & Security Conceptual Architecture; The International Organization for Standardization's Code of Practice for Information Security Management - ISO 17799:2005; ISO 27001 - Information Security Management Systems Requirements; ISO 27002 - Code of Practice for Information Security Management; ISO 27799:2008 - Information Security management In Health .
+- Security: Canada Health Infoway Electronic Health Record Infostructure (EHRi) Privacy & Security Conceptual Architecture; ISO 17799:2005 - Code of Practice for Information Security Management - ; ISO 27001:2013 - Information Security Management Systems Requirements; ISO 27002:2013 - Code of Practice for Information Security Management; ISO 27005:2011 – Information security risk management; ISO 27018:2014 - Information technology — Security techniques — Code of practice for protection of personally identifiable information (PII) in public clouds acting as PII processors: ISO 27789: 2013 – Health Informatics – Audit Trail for EHR; ISO 27799:2008 - Information Security Management In Health.

-- Interoperability: Health Level Seven International's - HL7v3, HL7v2, HL7 Clinical Document Architecture, Release 2, Canada Health Infoway pan-Canadian Standards and Conformance Profile Definitions for laboratory, drug, shared health record, and demographic information.
+- Interoperability: Health Level Seven International's - HL7v3, HL7v2, HL7 Clinical Document Architecture, Release 2, Canada Health Infoway pan-Canadian Standards and Conformance Profile Definitions for laboratory, drug, clinical reports, and demographic information.

 - Document Review: an expert review of your self-assessment, attestation and supporting documentation.

-- Demonstration: scripted test scenarios (and test data) the applicant must follow in demonstrating their product to the assessment team in a non-production environment.
-This is typically via a web conference.
+- Demonstration: You must use scripted test scenarios (and test data) to demonstrate your product to the assessment team in a non-production environment.
+This is typically done via a web conference.

-A.: To maintain your certification, you are required to notify Infoway of adverse events as well as any product changes that may affect compliance against assessment criteria.
+A.: To maintain your certification, you are required to notify Infoway of adverse events as well as any product changes that may affect compliance to assessment criteria.

 A.: Infoway's pre-implementation certification service complements other regulatory and procurement processes such as licensing by Health Canada's Medical Devices Bureau and conformance testing by the provincial and territorial physician office system programs.
-Infoway coordinates its certification activities with other organizations in order to provide a seamless process to reduce the number of times a vendor is required to demonstrate their product.
+Infoway coordinates its certification activities with other organizations to provide a seamless process to reduce the number of times a vendor is required to demonstrate its product.